 This workshop typical takes from a partial day to an entire week.
 It may include twenty to thirty people or more, but not necessarily everyone at once, as participation may be spread out over the course of the workshop.

 Begin with a standard introduction and emphasize the project objectives and expected impact of the project on the organizational holarchy.
 Carefully articulate and codify key assumptions or constraints.

 Results are compared to the SMART objectives.
 Items that worked or hampered provide input for later discussion.
 Be careful with scope creep immediately.
 Questions that may be out-of-bounds at this time include why certain actions were taken, how stakeholders reacted, why adjustments were made (or not), what assumptions developed, and other questions that need to be managed later.

 Compare the project results to the fuzzy goals and other considerations.
 Again, be careful with scope creep.
 Manage other questions later such as why certain actions were taken, how stakeholders reacted, why adjustments occurred (or not), and what assumptions developed.

 Results-focused discussion focused (or lack thereof) stimulates talk about options and conditions to leverage in future projects.

 - What worked and hampered

-- Why certain actions were taken
+- Why certain actions took priority

-- Why adjustments were made (or not)
+- What adjustments worked (or not)